mjrouser/unbury.us/README.md

 How to run locally:
 Install *nodejs.org*

-run following in node.js command prompt... npm install
+run following in node.js command prompt where package.json exists... npm install

 That should of installed all the dependencies for the app to run, however if you run into a problem you can do it the manual way: